 The Dependent Care Assistance Program (DCAP) allows you to take a pre-tax deduction for eligible dependent care expenses from your pay.
 You save money because you do not pay income tax on the amount of your deductions.
 You can use DCAP instead of taking the Child and Dependent Care Credit when you file your tax return.
 Compare DCAP to the IRS Child and Dependent Care Credit described at the IRS website.

 If you choose to participate in the DCAP program, it is important that you estimate your dependent care expenses for the coming year carefully, and that you obtain reimbursable services by December 31 of the year in which you participate in the program.
-Any funds that remain in your account for a given year are forfeit to the State of Washington if ASIFlex has not received your reimbursement claim by March 31 of the year after which you incurred eligible expenses.
+Any funds that remain in your account for a given year are forfeit to the State of Washington if Flex-Plan Services has not received your reimbursement claim by March 31 of the year after which you incurred eligible expenses.